PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

     `prefect deployment run '<flow name>/<deployment-name>`

 !!!
 Warning "Common Pitfall"
-    If you optionally set a git based pull step, ensure that you have pushed any changes to your flow script to your GitHub repo - at any given time, your worker will pull the code that exists there!
+    If you decide to set a git-based pull step (e.g.`git_clone`), ensure that you have pushed any changes to your flow script to your GitHub repo.
+During your deployment run, your worker will pull the code that exists there!

 Congrats on your first successfully deployed FlowRun!
 Now you've seen how to define your flows and tasks using decorators, how to deploy a flow, and how to start a worker.